mozilla/addons-linter/README.md

 ## Deploys

-We deploy to npm automatically using TravisCI.
+We deploy to npm automatically using Circle CI.
 To release a new version, increment the version in `package.json` and create a PR.
 Make sure your version number conforms to the [semver][] format eg: `0.2.1`.

 After merging the PR, [create a new release][new release] with the same tag name as your new version.
 Once the build passes it will deploy.
 Magic! ✨